kyma-project/website/content/blog-posts/2018-03-11-release-notes-0.8/index.md

 ### New cluster-wide resources added

-We added 2 new cluster-wide resources: ClusterAsset and ClusterBucket.
-These resources allow to fully use the Asset Store and build solutions using it.
+We added 2 new cluster-wide resources, ClusterAsset and ClusterBucket.
+These resources allow you to fully use the Asset Store and build solutions using it.
 Read [this document](link) for more information.

 ### Package filtering